-At the beginning of On All Fours, Hannah’s (Lena Dunham) in an elevator on her way to meet her publisher.
+At the beginning of On All Fours, Hannah (Lena Dunham) is in an elevator on her way to meet her publisher.
 She’s pulling and prodding at herself – poking her ear in series of 8’s.
-Her counting is going full force.
-She’s obviously very anxious.
+Her counting goes full force.
+She’s obviously anxious.
 She must be frightened of what she’ll hear.

 David Pressler-Going’s (John Cameron Mitchell) greeting confirms any kind of self-criticisms she has: “I didn’t finish reading these pages because I don’t know who wrote them.
 Where’s the sexual failure? … If you’re not getting fucked right now, make it up.”

-Not only does he play into Hannah’s self-doubts – something Dr. Rice did as well – he hits upon her loneliness and recent loss of Adam.
+Not only does he play into Hannah’s self-doubts – something Dr. Rice did as well – he hits upon her loneliness and the recent loss of Adam.
 Feelings she’s trying not to feel.
+And, this is the problem in Girls OCD#3, What’s In A Q-Tip?

 In the bathroom with tweezers, it’s not the splinter Hannah’s preoccupied with.
 It’s getting the attacking thoughts out of her head.
 That Q-tip looks pretty appealing.
 Maybe it will do the trick.